TLeconte/TLeconte.github.io/vlm2dec_and_dump1090.md

     r: the registration / tail number of the aircraft
     t: the ICAO aircraft type of the aircraft, e.g. B773

-the following lines contain airiraft data.
-IE :
+the following lines contain aircraft data, ie :

     icao24,r,t
     484045,PH-MCI,B763